Chris Bachalo: DC

 After graduation, Bachalo sought work in the mainstream comic book industry.
 His first published assignment was The Sandman #12 (Jan.
 1990), part of the "Doll's House" story arc, for DC Comics.
 Although before working on that issue, DC had already hired him as the regular artist for Shade, the Changing Man, an older property revived as an adult-oriented series by writer Peter Milligan.

-Bachalo's early work shows strong influence from Sam Kieth, Bill Sienkiewicz and Michael Golden.
+Bachalo's early work shows strong influence from Sam Kieth, Bill Sienkiewicz, and Michael Golden.
 As his style developed, however, Bachalo's work became more idiosyncratic.
 His early 1990s style is minimalist with strong, thick lines, quirky characters and little concern for realism.
 Bachalo did not shy away from detailed landscapes but showed a rare penchant for pages with many small panels.

 In 1993, writer Neil Gaiman selected Bachalo for the Sandman miniseries Death: The High Cost of Living, starring the Sandman's older sister.
 At the time, Sandman was one of the most popular and acclaimed series in the industry and the miniseries helped boost Bachalo's visibility.
 The creative pair also reunited for Death: The Time of Your Life in 1996.

-After working at Marvel (below), Bachalo briefly returned to DC in 1999 for The Witching Hour mini-series with writer Jeph Loeb for Vertigo.
+After working at Marvel (below), Bachalo briefly returned to DC in 1999 for The Witching Hour miniseries with writer Jeph Loeb for Vertigo.